-The difference between a monolith and microservices is that a monolith consists of one large code block and one database which equals to a single application.
-On the other hand, microservices includes loosely coupled code blocks, each having their respective database, which again equals to a single application.
-In short, microservices, when compared to the jenga game, stays intact even when one of the structures is displaced.
+The difference between a monolith and microservices is that a monolith consists of one large code block and one database which equals a single application.
+On the other hand, microservices includes loosely coupled code blocks, each having their respective database, which again equals a single application.
+In short, microservices, when compared to the Jenga game, stays intact even when one of the structures is displaced.

 Microservices architecture is a software development service that is making the tech world improve on enterprise agility needs, scalability, and time market while providing high-quality software development.

 As the microservices technique is taking the tech world by storm, your business organization should take advantage of and make use of this strategy to improve the product development process.
 Imagine a case where an entire app is failing because of a single service failure.
 You will lose your time, efforts, and other resources.
 Take chances and introduce a microservices strategy into your business and avoid such failures.

 As highlighted before, the microservices plan is a strategy used in developing a single application as a basis for small services units.
 Still, each group operates on its own process and communicates with an HTTP resource API, a lightweight mechanism.

 To make you understand better, microservices split a single app into several dependent services that have their own tasks to accomplish in running the entire app.
 Some of the advanced features of broken services include

 - Every single function can be programmed in different programming languages

 - Each service unit can be scaled and updated without considering the functionality of the entire up.

 This means that these small units are dependent on themselves.